Autodesk/maya-hydra/doc/codingGuidelines.md

 ```

 **Function/Method Names**
-All functions should be lowerCamelCase.
-This avoids inconsistencies with the MayaAPI and virtual methods.
+By default, method names should be lowerCamelCase.
+Exceptions are when a class derives from an existing class, where we adopt the capitalization of the base class, i.e. lowerCamelCase for classes derived from Maya base classes, and UpperCamelCase for classes derived from Hydra base classes.
 For example:
 ```cpp
 MString name() const override;
 void registerExitCallback();
 ```
+If a class is declared with multiple inheritance from classes with mixed method names, the default lowerCamelCase should be used, except obviously when overriding methods from a base class.

 **Namespace Names**
 Namespace names should be UpperCamelCase.
 Top-level namespace names are based on the project name.